aswath-s-tw/rotc-metadata-service/README.md

 2) src/main/resources/application.properties
 comment out line 24
 uncomment line 25 (remember the name of the mongodb server or change it as you like)

+# steps on M1 mac

+TLDR: All the below steps have been done for the image titanventura777/rotc-metadata

+Prereq: Install docker buildx plugin
+1. `docker buildx build build --platform=linux/arm64 -f Dockerfile.multistage.d .`
+2. `docker push <to your dockerhub>`